Install Project Quay Using Podman on Oracle Linux

 pgadmin-login

-4. The newly created repository is displayed.
+4. The user interface shows the newly created repository.

 pgadmin-login